 Acting Director of National Intelligence Joseph Maguire called the complaint “unprecedented.”
 House Speaker Nancy Pelosi called the president’s actions unconstitutional, and has called for impeachment hearings.

-Here we list some of the key dates in the fast-moving, still-unfolding story.
+Here we list some of the key dates in the fast-moving, still-unfolding story on the whistleblower complaint, and the subsequent impeachment inquiry and the impeachment of President Donald Trump.

 Jan.
 23 — Biden boasts that he threatened Ukraine’s then-president, Petro Poroshenko, and then-prime minister, Arseniy Yatsenyuk, to fire Prosecutor General Viktor Shokin, who was widely viewed as ineffective at prosecuting corruption, or risk losing $1 billion in loan guarantees from the U.S. “I looked at them and said: I’m leaving in six hours.
 If the prosecutor is not fired, you’re not getting the money,” Biden says in remarks at an event hosted by the Council on Foreign Relations.
 “Well, son of a bitch.
 He got fired.”
 Shokin was removed in March 2016.